klion26/kjql/README.md

 > A JSON Query Language CLI tool
 > the repo is a manually copy from yamafaktory/jql used to learn rust

+The core philosophy of kjql:
+- Keep its features as simple as possible
+- Avoid redunduncy
+- Provide meaningful error messages
+- Eat JSON as input, process, output JSON back

 ##  Installation

 ```shell